abra-code/replay/README.md

-              You can create either a file with optional content or a directory but not both in one action step. file      New file path (only for files). content   New file content string (only for files). raw content   Bool value to indicate whether environment variables should be expanded or not.
+              You can create either a file with optional content or a directory but not both in one action step. file      New file path (only for files). content   New file content string (only for files). raw       Bool value to indicate whether environment variables should be expanded or not in content text.
               Default value is "false", meaning that environment variables are expanded.
               Pass "true" if you want to write a script with some ${VARIABLE} usage directory   New directory path.
 All directories leading to the deepest one are created if they don't exist.